Did you know that in the United States alone, up to 40% of all food produced is wasted?

 Common Causes of Food Waste

-Food waste in the US is a complex issue, influenced by a variety of factors at each stage of the food supply chain.
+Food waste in the US is a complex issue, caused by a variety of factors at each stage of the food supply chain.

 Agricultural Production